w3c/webextensions/proposals/Proposal: add cookies.removeAll() method.md

 )
 ```
 ##### Parameters
 An `object` containing information to identify the cookie(s) to remove.
-It contains the following properties:
+It contains the following properties, based on the properties recognized by `cookies.remove`:

 >[`name`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/cookies/remove#name) optional:
 >